Everything you ever wanted to know about the flexitarian diet

 It’ll be fun to get creative with dairy products

-Animal-based dairy products are okay on the Flexitarian diet.
-(Don’t worry, you can still have that creamer in your coffee.)
+Animal-based dairy products like milk and cheese are okay on the Flexitarian Diet.
 But you’re encouraged to try plant-based milks like those made from soy, rice, almond, oats, and coconut.
-Plant-based milks tend to be free of cholesterol and have little saturated fat, and some (like soy milk) may slightly decrease your levels of LDL (aka “bad” cholesterol).
+Plant-based milks tend to be free of cholesterol and have little saturated fat, and some (like soy milk) may help to slightly reduce your levels of LDL (aka “bad” cholesterol).

 Look for fortified versions with calcium and vitamin D, since vegetarian eating can often lead to lower levels of these nutrients that help defend against osteoporosis.
 And be careful about added sugar, too—options labeled “unsweetened” are best.
 Be sure that your plant-based milk picks meet the following criteria: